How We Became Posthuman: Book summary

 This chapter examines the traditional notions of mind and body and society separations, and notes that the idea of disembodiment blurs the lines between humans and intelligent machines.
 Hayles relates how humanism has viewed individuals as separate from bodies and society and notes how feminists and other theorists contest these claims.
-She explains the history of cybernetics and examines how our perceptions of human embodiment have changed with successive technological advances and details how we have perceived information and materiality.
-She uses ithree intertwined narratives to emphasize the importance of cultural narratives in understanding technological and scientific advances.
+She explains the history of cybernetics and examines how perceptions of human embodiment have changed with successive technological advances.
+She uses three intertwined narratives to emphasize the importance of cultural narratives in understanding technological and scientific advances.